anishaman6206/Descriptive-and-Predictive-sentiment-analysis-on-user-review-of-apps/README.md

 The combined reviews from both apps were split into training and testing sets for model evaluation.

-Performed feature extraction with TF-IDF and Word2Vec embeddings, hyperparameter tuning using GridSearchCV, and 7-fold CV
+Performed feature extraction with TF-IDF and Word2Vec embeddings, hyperparameter tuning using GridSearchCV, and 7-fold Cross-Validation

-Using TF-IDF vectorizer and Word2Vec embeddings seperately, I trained 6 different ML models, including SVM, Multinomial Naive Bayes, Gaussian Naive Bayes, XGBoost, Random Forest, and Logistic Regression, to predict review sentiments.
+Using TF-IDF vectorizer and Word2Vec embeddings separately, I trained 6 different ML models, including SVM, Multinomial Naive Bayes, Gaussian Naive Bayes, XGBoost, Random Forest, and Logistic Regression, to predict review sentiments.

 I also employed deep learning models, including CNN and LSTM, to compare their performance with the ML models.